siddheshgarg/siddheshgarg/README.md

 ### I’m currently learning Python :snake:
 - I'm looking to collaborate with other Python coders
-- 2021 Goals: Learn programming and machine learning
+- 2021 Goals :goal_net:: Learn programming and machine learning
 - Fun fact: I am a Creative Marketer ✨

 ### Connect with me on [LinkedIn!](linkedin.com/in/siddheshgarg)